trichelab/arrayHowTo/README.md

 openingGenes <- subsetByOverlaps(chr22genes, closedToOpen)
 export(openingGenes, "genes.closedInMono.openInNk.chr22.hg19.bed")
 ```

+With a very small amount of fiddling (mostly color-coding the compartments, red for closed and gray for open) in IGV:

 <img src="compartments.IGV.png">

 A more interesting example might try to add a confidence interval and further restrict the changes of interest to those that go from being "deeply" embedded in heterochromatin (closed) compartments to being broadly open euchromatin.